 Introduction

-Many providers now block outbound connections on port 25, which means that a cPanel system would need to configure a smarthost to allow for outbound emails to function.
-This resource covers how to setup a smarthost using a common 3rd-party mail provider, MailGun.
+Many providers now block outbound connections on port 25, meaning a cPanel system would need to configure a smart host to allow outbound emails to function.
+This resource covers how to set up a smarthost using a common 3rd-party mail provider, MailGun.

 Procedure